fabianmuehlberger/blog/content/projects/openValve/index.md

 ### Current Status

 The project is currently in the prototyping phase.
 The PCB design is complete and the first prototype has been assembled.
-The firmware is still in development and the first version is expected to be released in the next few weeks.